afbarnard/go-lbfgsb/README.md

 Go-Fortran Interface
 --------------------

+The architecture of this software has two main pieces: a library with a C API (but written in modern Fortran), and a Go package providing the functionality of the library as a Go API.
+The library is designed to be used from both Fortran and C, and so could work with other languages besides Go.

 I have endeavored to make this a good Go-Fortran interface example as well as a useful package.
 Accordingly, I have included my experimental interface prototype code to be used for learning and experimenting with